embeddedproductdev-create/ur_mesh_ir_node/JSON_Packets.md

 ---

 ## Node Provisioning Ack

+- **Description**: This ack is sent by the Gateway, when it provisions a Node.
+The **ElementAddr** parameter in the ack is a very crucial parameter, that needs to be noted down for any further communication with the provisioned Node device.

 | Parameter Name | Example Value | Value Type | Value Range |
 | :------------: | :-----------: | :--------: | :---------: |